 So, while the believer is using their spiritual gift of service, they are undoing it all by making people feel badly for just being in the same room.

 Self-pity, like Martha experienced, demands attention and accolades for a job well done.
-But all this sinful attitude does is to alienate others.
-It doesn’t draw anyone to see Jesus.
-And don’t forget, sin still alienates believers from God.
-1
+But all this sinful attitude does is alienate others.
+It doesn’t reflect Jesus.

 Can’t you just picture Jesus, with a warmth in His voice and a desire for her to let the worries and trivialities of life just go?